 - MS doesn’t cause any pain

 Oh dear!
 Anyone who dares telling me that chronic pain is all in my head will forcefully be put in my worst and most painful shoes.
 Not for just a day, but for a month.
 The no-pain myth was a century old one that has slowly but surely been turned around.
 It’s now a well-known fact that PwMS do feel different, very strong kinds of pain.
 There are three main categories of pain: neuropathic, musculoskeletal and paroxysmal, with more types of pain in each category.
 For more on the different kinds of pain and what they entail, please click here.

 - There is only one road after your diagnosis, the road of the wheelchair

 About 25% of people diagnosed with relapsing/remitting MS might need a wheelchair at some stage in their life.
 This, however, means that 75% of people remain mobile, perhaps helped by a walking stick but not necessarily by wheelchairs.
 Focus on the 75% instead of the 25% when you’re afraid of what the future might bring.

 - I’m too young to have an MS diagnosis

-Another myth or misconception is thinking that only elderly people can get MS. With new and better imaging technology than was the case ten years ago, people are getting diagnosed younger and younger.
+Another myth or misconception is thinking that only elderly people can get MS. With new and better imaging technology that was the case ten years ago, people are getting diagnosed younger and younger.
 Younger people have a tendency to adapt quickly to treatment, which means that they will have a good quality of life as they grow older.

 - MS is contagious

-MS is not a mere flu, but neither is it something you can catch from someone with MS. There is no transfer of airborne bacteria or viruses, and neither can it be transferred via body fluids.
+MS is not something you can catch from someone with MS. There is no transfer of airborne bacteria or viruses, and neither can it be transferred via body fluids.